thatlarrypearson/telemetry-django-server/README.md

 Eyeballing the actual time between samples to be around 1 to 4 seconds which was too slow by more than four orders of magnitude.

 The following code can be run on the server to provide average time between samples to see just how good or bad things are.
+You can see from the results that cycle times are bad and need to be improved.
+Version 2 Pythonista Client is considerably faster than version 1.

 ```bash
 python3.8 manage.py shell